What to talk about when visiting an elderly person

-All too often, time with some elderly people can drag because it is difficult to know what they would and could enjoy talking about.
+Unfortunately, time with some elderly people can drag because it is difficult to know what they would and could enjoy talking about.
 This was certainly my experience with my mother towards the end of her life and with other elderly relatives on duty visits or when trying to extract information for family history purposes.
-Others reported the same problems.
+Others have reported similar experiences.

-There may be one of several reactions to the photo.
+Our experience showed that there may be one of several reactions to the photo.
 If you are lucky, it alone will generate a flood of reminiscences.
-More likely, though, the elderly person will need time to get his or her mind in gear for answering.
+More likely, though, the elderly person will need time to get his or her mind in gear for responding.
 So wait awhile.
 Do not rush.
 Even when they do start reacting, just nod encouragingly and wait for more information which will probably come.
 If not, go on to the next photo and repeat the process.

 Now for why it is important to have a collection of photos: By the time that you have reached the end, the elderly person's mind should have got into focus.
 So place each used photo at the back of the 'pack' and work through them again.
 This time, you may well find that photos that stimulated no reaction first time round, now do.

-I digitised so many photos for this purpose that they were my stimulus for my first website on my family history on my mother's side, the Cole Potteries in Tottenham.
-If you want information for genealogy purposes, you will probably have to digitise your own photos.
+I digitised so many photos for this purpose that they were my stimulus for my first website on my family history (now removed for privacy reasons).

 Where to start?
 Well, it will be best if you know something about the elderly person's life.
-Did they, they parents or friends, for example, ever live in an old Victorian house or a 1930s/40s suburban house; were they air raid wardens on in the Home Guard in the Second World War; did they use air raid shelters or gas masks; or cook with old kitchen utensils; or watch the family wash; or travel by steam train?
-Have a look at the top menu of this website and its pull-downs for many more ideas.
-Most of these links open up to show side menus which will suggest further ideas.
+Did they, they parents or friends, for example, ever live in an old Victorian house or a 1930s/40s suburban house; were they air raid wardens on in the Home Guard in the Second World War; did they use air raid shelters or gas masks; or cook with old kitchen utensils; or watch their mothers do the weekly wash; or travel by steam train?
+For more ideas have a look at the top menu of the website; each menu item enlarges on tap/click to show a collection of pages.
 Or use the search box to see if something you particularly want is illustrated or discussed somewhere.

-The quizzes - see the top menu - can be a quick and effective way in.
+The quizzes - see the top menu - can also be a quick and effective way in.